 In her spare time, Melissa enjoys reading, yoga, playing sand volleyball and spending time with friends and family.

-.
-If you would prefer to contact Ryan directly, you can email him at Ryanwilhelm@kellercounseling.org.
+If you would prefer to contact Melissa directly, you can email her at firstname.lastname@example.org.

 Sydney Grace, LPC is a professional counselor currently working with Tracie in supervision.
 Sydney graduated from the Ohio State University with her Master’s in Counselor Education.
 She completed her clinical internship at Lincoln High School in Gahanna where she worked with students providing cognitive behavioral therapy, solution-focused brief therapy, and crisis intervention.
 She is experienced in working with children and adolescents and has supported clients with a wide range of presenting issues, including depression, anxiety, grief/loss, autism, family conflict, teen pregnancy, and other stressors.
 She is also a licensed school counselor, and enjoys working with elementary/middle school students and their families.
 Sydney takes a person-centered approach to counseling and strives to provide a safe space where clients can be who they are and grow confident in their ability to creatively solve problems.
 She practices techniques from a variety of approaches, mainly utilizing cognitive behavioral therapy to empower clients to take control of their own thought and behavior patterns.

 In Sydney’s spare time, she enjoys hanging out with her husband and two dogs, reading, watching too much Netflix, and thrift shopping.

 If you would prefer to contact Sydney directly, you can email her at email@example.com.